Days: 0 - 5

 • Hotel Alster Hof

 The Tour Itinerary portion of each section of this site covers the activities while on our Rick Steves (R/S) Tour and our activities when we were On Our Own.
-Our overall trip started three days before the R/S tour on Thursday August 22nd and ended on September 8th two days after the R/S tour portion of the trip was over.
+Our overall trip started three days before the R/S tour on Thursday, August 22nd, and ended on Sunday, September 8th two days after the R/S tour portion of our trip was over.
 The days/dates of our overall trip are shown in the top left corner of each section.
-In this section, Day 1 is the start of our R/S tour not he start of our trip...yeah confusing!
+In this section, Day 1 is the start of our R/S tour not the start of our trip which started on Day -3 (Getting to Europe above)...yeah confusing!

 Day -2 (Friday - August 23) Arrive in Germany

-After flying for 11 hours we finally arrive in Hamberg.
+After traveling for 12 hours (10.5 hours flying) we finally arrived in Hamberg.
 We only stopped once in Amsterdam.
-After spending 20 minutes in line for EU immigration, we hustled of our butts from one wing of the airport, past a second wing and then down to he middle of a third winf to hop onto a small KLM inter city plane for a short 30 minute flight to Hamburg.
+After spending 30 minutes in line for EU immigration, we hustled our butts from one wing of the airport, past a second wing, and then down to the middle of a third wing to hop onto a small KLM inter-city plane for a short 60-minute flight to Hamburg.

-Once we landed in Hamburg it took us over an hour to find out locate the teminal for the S-Baun (subway) from the airport to the city center.
+Once we landed in Hamburg it took us over an hour to locate the terminal for the S-Baun (subway) from the airport to the city center.
 Yup!
 Something that should have taken a few minutes.
-Not the first time we've been that confused.
-Once we found the location, we purchased our tickets (couldn't use a credit card because the vending machine wanted a PIN...which of course we don't have) we boarded the subway, made one transfer and road to Stephansplatz.
+This is not the first time we've been that confused.
+Once we found the location, we purchased our tickets (couldn't use a credit card because the vending machine wanted a PIN...which. of course, we don't have) we boarded the subway, made one transfer, and rode to Stephansplatz.
 Easy peasy..if you exit correctly.
 But not us.
 We left via the nearest stairway which left us as far from our hotel as possible.
 Another 20 minutes wasted.

-Once checked in and found our room, we decided that all though we needed to take it a little easy, we also needed to revisit the subway to find out how to find the other lines, etc. In doing so, we ended up at the Jungfermstieg station and walked the underground passage from there to the Rathus station (U3 line) where we surfaced to see where we were (you lose track of your surface location when you're moving around like a worm) and to see what was close by.
+Once we checked in and found our room, we decided that although we needed to take it easy, we needed to revisit the subway to discover how to find the other lines, etc. In doing so, we ended up at the Jungfermstieg station and walked the underground passage to the Rathus station (U3 line).
+We surfaced to see where we were (you lose track of your surface location when moving around like a worm) and to see what was nearby.
 Two interesting finds.
 The St. Peters Church and the Hamburg Town Hall.
-When it started to rain, we decided to head back to our hotel and an early dinner at the Hofbräu Hamburg Beer Hall just a stones throw from the front door of our hotel.
+When it started to rain, we decided to head back to our hotel and have an early dinner at the Hofbräu Munchen Beer Hall just a stone's throw from the front door of our hotel.

-After that it's an early night to sleep away the 9 hours of jet lag we've accumulated and our bodies are feeling.
+After that it's an early night to sleep away the 9 hours of jet lag we've accumulated and our bodies were screaming about.

 Day -1 (Saturday - August 24) Our first full day in Germany On Our Own

 Today we'll try to fit in as many sites as we can.
-Our plans include the Miniatur Wunderland (minature museum), International Maritime Museum, and a visit inside the Splichherstadt (the warehouse district).
+Our plans include the Miniatur Wunderland (miniature museum), the International Maritime Museum, and a visit inside the Splichherstadt (the warehouse district).

 Day 1 (Sunday - August 25) On Our Own

-Before we meet with our tour group for the first time (in the late afternoon), we have a number of places we'd like to cross off our site-seeing list.
-The first is the Fischmarkt followed by the statue of Bismmark and we finish with St. Michael's Church.
+Before we meet with our tour group for the first time (in the late afternoon), we have several places we'd like to cross off our sightseeing list.
+Fischmarkt is first, followed by the Bismmark Memorial Statue and we finished with St. Michael's Church.

 Itinerary Day 1